Reviewing Life Experiences

-I first started thinking about a having my first tattoo about 5 years ago and looked at a few places that were around.
+I first started thinking about having my first tattoo about 5 years ago and looked at a few places that were around.
 What put me off was the thought of the pain, the price and the tattoo parlours.
 I had a significant birthday in January 2017 so I thought now is the time to look into having one.
 I did some research on the internet and I found a place in Baldock, Hertfordshire called Slack Alice’s Tattoo Shack.
-I checked out their Facebook page and looked at the art work.
+I checked out their Facebook page and looked at the artwork.
 My next step on my journey to get my first tattoo was to visit the shop.

-I went in the shack and I was very nervous but I was put at my ease by the tattoo artist Jaye van Veen as we had a discussion about my first tattoo I was thinking about.
-I told Jaye that I wanted a tattoo that was meaningful and was art and we chatted about my ideas.
+I went into the shack and I was very nervous but I was put at my ease by the tattoo artist Jaye van Veen as we had a discussion about the first tattoo I was thinking about.
+I told Jaye that I wanted a tattoo that was meaningful and art and we chatted about my ideas.
 I told her I wanted a design that represented my children being my world so I suggested that I wanted a tattoo of the world with my children’s names above it.
 I also said I wanted the tattoo to be done in a watercolour style rather than just a circle with names above it.

-Jaye was very thorough that she asked me a question that I had not thought of and that was “What countries do you want to be seen in the tattoo?”
+Jaye was very thorough when she asked me a question that I had not thought of and that was “What countries do you want to be seen in the tattoo?”
 A very good question and I thought that I live in the UK and I am European (controversial!) so I wanted those countries to be the focus too.
 A week later Jaye sent me an email with a template of the design.

-During that visit we discussed what I can expect! should I use numbing cream? how long will it take.
-Jaye also gave me some practical tips about what to wear (I found out that some people have tattoo T-Shirts), she suggested that I should take something to eat and a drink incase have a sugar drop after the experience.
+During that visit, we discussed what I can expect! should I use numbing cream? how long will it take?
+Jaye also gave me some practical tips about what to wear (I found out that some people have tattoo T-Shirts), she suggested that I should take something to eat and a drink in case have a sugar drop after the experience.
 Jaye gave me the confidence to have it done and we booked the appointment there and then.

 Prior to having my tattoo done Jaye sent me an email with the design of the transfer attached and ask if that is what I wanted.
 It was exactly what I wanted.